Safety is Providence's top priority. A safe working environment for our employees is fundamental to our everyday

 Client General Terms & Conditions

 - Services.
-This Agreement is entered into between Client and Providence Holding, Inc. and its affiliates or subsidiaries (herein after collectively referred to as “Consultant”) wherein Client engages Consultant to provide professional services (“Services”) in connection with the project described in the proposal (“Project”) to which these General Terms and Conditions are attached.
+This Agreement is entered into between Client (“Client”) and Providence Engineering and Environmental Group LLC (“Consultant”) wherein Client engages Consultant to provide professional services (“Services”) in connection with the project described in the proposal (“Project”) to which these General Terms and Conditions are attached.
 Client agrees that services not specifically described in the Scope of Services identified in Consultant’s proposal are not included in the Scope of Services described by Consultant.
 This Agreement, including the proposal, any proposal revisions, and Rate Schedule, represents the entire Agreement between the parties and supersedes any and all agreements between the parties, either oral or in writing.

 - Compensation.
 Client shall pay for services in connection with the Project at the rates specified by Consultant in this Agreement “Rate Schedule.”
 Consultant strives to provide competitive rates and services to Client in the most cost-effective manner.
 Client acknowledges that the rates listed on the Rate Schedule will automatically be updated on an annual basis with the understanding that every rate is individually analyzed to determine what, if any, annual increases are necessary and are subject to change and agrees that such changes shall act to modify the Rate Schedule under this Agreement immediately upon notification by Consultant to Client of same, unless Client provides Consultant a written objection within ten (10) days upon receipt upon such notification.